jon-mccormack/ds18x20-pico-mqtt/README.md

 ## Setup

+TODO(Jon): these setup docs are a bit of a mess

 After cloning this repo, ensure that git submodules are also resolved by running `git submodule update --recursive --init`.